nojramu/lazy_python/README.md

-# All files here are made bacause I'm lazy
+# All files here are made because I'm lazy